mapattacker/datascience/distancemeasure.rst

 the duration of each spoken sound and the interval between sounds are permitted to vary, but the overall speech waveforms must be similar.

-From Stan Salvador and Philip Chan, the creators of FastDTW, they said that it produces an accurate minimum-distance warp path between two time series than is nearly optimal (standard DTW is optimal, but has a quadratic time and space complexity).
+From the creators of FastDTW, it produces an accurate minimum-distance warp path between two time series than is nearly optimal
+(standard DTW is optimal, but has a quadratic time and space complexity).

 Output: Identical = 0, Difference > 0